Awarded Projects

 To ensure a lasting and impactful transformation, TETTRIs has asked the wider community to co-create and test solutions.
 54 applicants responded to our call for funding.
-Almost one third of TETTRIs Є6 million has been successfully allocated to 12 external projects who applied for this cascade-funding.
+Almost one third of TETTRIs Є6 million (1.8 million) has been successfully allocated to 12 external projects who applied for this cascade-funding.

 These projects will help establish open access to collections data, design and test novel artificial intelligence and molecular tools, test training frameworks and involve citizen scientists in monitoring biodiversity hotspots.
 This community-based perspective is fundamental to the entire ethos of TETTRIs.